abenykenti/ISO-27001-Audit-Account-Lockout-Policy-Control/README.md

 ---

 ## 3. Audit Findings
-The review revealed that the **Active Directory environment lacks a Group Policy** to lock user accounts after repeated failed login attempts.
+The review revealed that the **SecureAuth-AD environment lacks a Group Policy** to lock user accounts after repeated failed login attempts.

 ### Key Findings:
 - **Risk Exposure:** The absence of this control significantly increases the risk of unauthorized access due to brute force or other attack methods.